 The PATH TA Marketplace initiative provides funding for providers, CBOs, counties, and others to obtain TA resources to establish the infrastructure needed to implement ECM and Community Supports.
+The TA Marketplace allows organizations to "shop" for TA support by vendors ("TA Vendors") vetted and approved to participate in the TA Marketplace.

-Organizations interested in receiving TA must complete an initial Recipient Eligibility Application.
+Organizations interested in receiving TA ("TA Recipients") must complete an initial Recipient Eligibility Application.
 This application is standardized and allows entities to establish an online account for each applicant organization.
 Once approved, entities can shop the website for TA resources, select a Vendor and apply for a Project.
 Applying for a TA Project requires the applicant to fill out the standardized TA Project Eligibility Application on the TA Marketplace website.
 The TPA and DHCS will then review the submitted applications.
-Once approved, entities will be able to contract with the selected TA Marketplace vendor to develop a Scope of Work (SOW) that describes the requested project along with corresponding budget, deliverables, and milestones.
+Once approved, entities will be able to contract with the selected TA Vendor to develop a Scope of Work (SOW) that describes the requested project along with corresponding budget, deliverables, and milestones.

-The TA Marketplace website was made live in January 2023.
-Recipient registration and project applications windows will remain open the duration of the TA Marketplace and are reviewed on a rolling basis.
-As of March 31, 2024, 274 TA Recipient registration requests have been received and 206 of those have been approved.
-Additionally, as of March 31, 2024, 175 projects have been approved or fully executed.
-Entities are able to shop and access TA resources from curated and approved TA Vendors.
-Currently there are 92 approved vendors from three rounds of vendor procurement.
-A fourth round will open in DY 20-Q2.
-In DY 20-Q2 during the fourth round of vendor procurement, new organizations can apply to become TA vendors and currently contracted TA vendors can apply for an expansion to provide additional TA, as defined below:
+The TA Marketplace website went live in January 2023.
+Recipient registration and project applications windows will remain open throughout the duration of the TA Marketplace and are reviewed on a rolling basis.

+As of June 30, 2024, 448 TA Recipient registration requests have been received and 368 of those have been approved.
+Additionally, as of June 30, 2024, 431 projects have been approved or fully executed.

+Currently, there are 116 approved vendors from four rounds of vendor procurement.
+In DY 20-Q2 during the fourth round of vendor procurement, new entities applied to become TA Vendors and currently contracted TA Vendors applied for an expansion to provide additional TA as defined below:

-- " Provide TA in additional TA domains. - Add new off-the-shelf TA projects in the TA domains in which they are already qualified. - " Qualify as a TA vendor that meets the cross-cutting competency for rural communities.
+" Provide TA in additional TA domains, including Hand-On projects.

+- Add new off-the-shelf TA projects in the TA domains in which they are already qualified. - " Qualify as a TA vendor that meets the cross-cutting competency for rural communities.